 Your I-20/SEVIS record will remain in active status while studying remotely in the U.S. OR outside of the U.S. By enrolling in 12 credits or more you will not need to use a vacation quarter – you will be able to continue maintaining your status while making academic progress.

 If this is your graduation quarter, you may take less than 12 credits by submitting a Reduced Course Load form to an academic advisor.
 An advisor will ensure that you are eligible to graduate before approving the Reduced Course Load.
 Email firstname.lastname@example.org.
 If you have questions about OPT, contact F-1 immigration specialist Harumi Kendall at email@example.com.

-I am not currently in the U.S. but plan to attend Shoreline Community College in spring quarter.
+I am not currently in the U.S. but plan to attend Shoreline Community College in Summer and/or Fall Quarters.
 What should I do if I am not able to come to the U.S. due to COVID-19 travel restrictions?

-- I am a new Shoreline student: Contact international admissions about taking online classes from your home country in spring quarter, OR request a deferral (postponement) to summer quarter.
+- I am a new Shoreline student: Contact international admissions about taking online classes from your home country, OR request a deferral (postponement).

 - I am a continuing Shoreline student currently on an approved annual vacation quarter outside the U.S. and cannot re-enter the U.S. (or have concerns about traveling): Contact our advisors firstname.lastname@example.org to get advice about possible online classes that you can register for.
 They are happy to help you!
 In addition, also contact an F-1 Specialist (Harumi Kendall or Kristine Towns-von Stauber) to find out how to defer your I-20 so you can return to the U.S. in a future quarter.